Dizziness, or vertigo, can happen at any age, but it is common in people aged 65 years and over.

 These messages tell the brain when there is movement from the vertical position.
 This is what enables people to keep their balance when they stand up.

 This can happen because of a source of inflammation, often due to a viral infection.

 Central vertigo is linked to problems with the central nervous system.

-It involves a disturbance in one of the following areas:
+It usually involves a disturbance in one of the following areas:

-- the brainstem and cerebellum, which are the parts of the brain that deal with interaction between the senses of vision and balance
+These parts of the brain deal with the interaction between a person's perception of vision and balance.

-A doctor will carry out a physical examination, and they will ask the patient how the dizziness makes them feel.
-This will enable the doctor to find out what kind of dizziness they have.
+A doctor will carry out a physical examination, and they will ask the patient how their dizziness makes them feel.
+This will enable the doctor to find out what kind of dizziness a patient has.

-The person may undergo a CT or MRI scan.
+The person may undergo a head CT or MRI scan.

-The doctor may also provoke an eye movement known as nystagmus, as this can occur with vertigo.
+The doctor may also try to provoke nystagmus, as this can occur with vertigo.

 Similar eye movement happens when you try to fix your eyes on one position while looking at something that is passing quickly by, for example, when looking out from a train window.